miteshhc/timez/README.md

 ## Features:

 - Measure execution time and resource usage of commands.
-- Option to specify a fixed duration for command execution.
+- Set the duration of the command execution.
 - Ability to save results to a file.
-- Verbosity mode for detailed output.
+- Verbose mode for detailed output.
-- Easy-to-use command-line interface.
 - Easy-to-read output
 - Lightweight